-Guest bloggers Illia and Nastia from Crazzzy Travel share their best tips for saving money on food, accommodations, and tours on the beautiful Galapagos Islands.
+Guest bloggers Illia and Nastia from Crazzzy Travel share their best Galapagos travel tips for saving money on food, accommodations, and tours on the beautiful islands.

 There is a common misconception that Galapagos Islands are an extremely expensive place to go.
 To a certain degree it is true.
 However, you can considerably cut your costs on accommodation, food, and tours.
+Galapagos budget travel IS possible!
 Here are some tips which will help you to save big and go to Galapagos Islands on your next vacation.

 Galapagos Budget Accommodations

-Hotels and guest houses are pretty expensive on Galapagos Islands.
+Accommodations are a major factor in any Galapagos travel cost estimate.
+Hotels and guest houses are pretty expensive.
 The cost varies from $50 to $200, depending on the number of stars.
 Nevertheless, you can stay in a very decent place for no more than $25, if you rent an apartment.
 The only short term rental service functioning on Galapagos Islands is Airbnb.
+(Note from Vanessa: It's well worth investing in a copy of Lonely Planet's Galapagos' guidebook to get the full run down on the pros and cons of each budget hotel)

 It is worth mentioning that apartment rentals are available only on developed islands, such as Santa Cruz, San Cristobal, and Isabela.
 If you want to stay overnight on scarcely populated island, such as Floreana, you will have to stay in local family-run guesthouses, a night in which cost $35-$50.